Tom MacDonald (rapper): Professional wrestling

+Music

-MacDonald started rapping at age 18, and first rose to fame after releasing the single "Dear Rappers" in February 2018.
+MacDonald started rapping at age 18, but only rose to fame after releasing the single "Dear Rappers" in February 2018.
 His song "Straight White Male", which was written about MacDonald's belief that straight white men are being demonized, was criticized on social media for its subject matter.
-In September 2019, MacDonald released the single "Cloned Rappers", on which he rapped that the Illuminati are cloning rappers and disposing of the originals.
-In late 2019, MacDonald was scheduled to be a supporting act for Falling in Reverse's Episode IV Tour before it was canceled.
+In September 2019, MacDonald released the single "Cloned Rappers", in which he rapped that the Illuminati are cloning rappers and disposing of the originals.
+In late 2019, MacDonald was scheduled to be a supporting act for Falling in Reverse's Episode IV Tour before it was cancelled.
 In 2020, he released 20 singles, including "White Trash", "Sellout", "Best Rapper Ever", "Cancer", and "Angels".
 In March 2020, MacDonald released the single "Coronavirus", which was written about the COVID-19 pandemic.